-Available-for-sale financial assets as of December 31, 2009 and 2008 mainly consists of investments made by EPHI in equity securities of companies listed in the PSE.
+Available-for-sale financial assets mainly consist of investments made by EPHI and GPMAI in equity securities of companies listed in the PSE.
 The fair value of these securities has been determined directly by reference to published prices in an active market.